 He recommends that young adults learn the “B.E.
 F.A.S.T.” method for stroke identification:

 Many people think that stroke is something only their parents or grandparents have to worry about.
-“But these risks are present even when you look like you’re in the healthiest years of your life.
+“But these risk factors are impacting our health and future risk even when we look like we’re in the healthiest years of our lives.
 So we need to address these risk factors assertively,” Dr. Anderson says.
 “Even if you don’t know what you’re supposed to do, knowing that you need to ask is important.
 Young people are in a uniquely good position because they tend to be technologically savvy and have access to helpful educational tools.”

 He recommends a few resources to learn about your personal risk for stroke: